Indirect discrimination definition

 Indirect discrimination means indirect discrimination as defined in Article 2(1), point (b), of Directive 2006/54/EC;

-Indirect discrimination means an act or omission, legal provision, assessment criterion or practice that formally are the same for women and men, but their implementation or application may put or puts persons of one sex at a particular disadvantage compared with persons of the other sex, unless such act or omission, legal provision, assessment criterion or practice is objectively justified by a legitimate aim, and the means of achieving that aim are appropriate and necessary.
+Indirect discrimination means an act or omission, legal provision, assessment criterion or practice that formally are the same for women and men, but their implementation or application would put persons of one sex at a particular disadvantage compared with persons of the other sex, unless such act or omission, legal provision, assessment criterion or practice is objectively justified by a legitimate aim, and the means of achieving that aim are appropriate and necessary.